Baseball333/Types-Operators-and-Expressions/README.md

 Nineteenth Commit:
 The precedence of relational operators is below arithmetic ones, though high within C compilation.
 Logical expressions are evaluated from left to right.
 The following file is an example of this.

+Twentieth Commit:
+In this example the precedence of != is higher than the assignment which require extra parenthesis.
+The final section of this portion describes the != operator.
+This operator is referred to as a unary negation operand.
+The unary negation operand converts a non-zero operand into 0.